tiendu/tiendu.github.io/_posts/2026-06-11-something-to-feel-together-eng.md

 ---
 layout: post
-title: "Something to Feel Together"
+title: "A Painkiller for Reality"
 date: 2026-06-11
 categories: ["Personal Notes & Reflections"]
 ---

-I don't even like football.
+I don't even watch the World Cup.

 That is probably the first thing I should say.

-I do not follow clubs.
-I do not know formations.
-I do not care who has better possession, who presses higher, who should have been substituted earlier, or which young player is supposedly the future of the sport.
-When people talk about football seriously, I mostly just nod and wait for the conversation to move somewhere else.
+I do not follow the teams.
+I do not know the groups.
+I do not check fixtures.
+I do not care who is injured, who is favored, who has the easier path, or which country has the better chance this year.

+To me, football is mostly background noise.

+But yesterday, my company announced that there would be an event for the World Cup.

+And somehow that made sense immediately.

+Because this is Vietnam.

+Football is probably the closest thing this country has to a shared public emotion.
+Even people who do not follow it can feel when a big tournament is near.
+Cafes prepare their screens.
+Group chats wake up.
+People start talking about matches before the first ball is kicked.

-The World Cup has not even started yet.
+The World Cup has not started yet.

 It kicks off tomorrow.

-But somehow you can already feel it arriving.

-The atmosphere changes before the first whistle.

-Cafes are getting ready.
-People are talking about fixtures, groups, favorites, injuries, chances, destiny.
-Group chats are waking up.
-Someone who has been complaining about money all week suddenly has enough emotional energy to argue about a tournament that has not even begun.
-Delivery riders will probably slow down near open screens.
-Men will sit on plastic chairs outside coffee shops, leaning forward like the fate of the world has been placed inside a small white ball.

-And maybe that is the strange part.
+But the atmosphere is already here.

+That is the part I keep thinking about.

+Not the teams.

+Not the players.

+Not the trophy.

+The atmosphere.

+The way people start preparing to care about something together before anything has even happened.

 The economy still feels bad.